Atchafalaya Golf Course at Idlewild

-The Atchafalaya Golf Course at Idlewild is an 18-hole championship public golf course in the southern United States, located in Patterson, Louisiana in the Atchafalaya Basin.
+The Atchafalaya Golf Course at Idlewild is an 18-hole championship public golf course in the southern United States, located outside of Patterson, Louisiana in the Atchafalaya Basin.
 It is a par-72 7078 yd course from the gator tees.

 Course history

 The course was designed by von Hagge, Smelek, and Baril within the confines of Kemper Williams Park.
 The golf course is a member of the Louisiana Audubon Golf Trail featuring twelve golf courses around the state.

 It was the home course for the Nicholls Colonels men's golf team from 2015 until 2018.